A typical inspection includes examinations of foundation,

 Ideally the buyer would be present for the inspection.
 Often the inspector will explain or discuss certain aspects of the home for the buyer's general knowledge, and such discussion will not be in the written report.

-A written report will be provided within 12 hours of the inspection, and can be faxed, e-mailed, and/ or mailed to designated parties.
-The report used is the new TREC Standard Form 7-2.
+A written report will be provided within 12 hours of the inspection, and is usually e-mailed to designated parties.
+The report used is the new TREC Standard Form 7-5.

 start at $375, and depend on overall square footage, number of number of stories, and age of the home.
 The typical one story house, up to three bedrooms, usually runs $425.
 Pier and Beam structures and two two story homes cost more.
 Call (713) 528-1848 for a